Pawleys Island Flounder Fishing

-If you don’t want to invest a bunch of money in a full sinking take a look at Rio’s Versa Leader which can be purchased for under $12.
+Fly rods from 7 – 8 weight is your best choice.
+Reels loaded with floating or sinking lines, sinking being the preferred for bottom dwellers like Flounder.
+If you don’t want to invest a lot of money in a full sinking line take a look at Rio’s Versa Leader .
+These leaders can be purchased for under $12.
 These leaders offer a lot of versatility with the simple loop to loop connection.
 The versa leader has a PVC coating that adds weight.
 It’s offered in a 1.5 – 7 inch per second sink rate .
 The 3.9 and 5.6 are my top choices for flounder and Sea Trout fishing.
 Fly selection is simple.
 Bait fish patterns like the Clouser Minnows tied in chartreuse.
-Here’s a link of my Top Picks for Fly Fishing Saltwater species like Flounder, Sea Trout and Redfish.
+Here’s a link of my Top Picks for Fly Fishing Saltwater species like Flounder.

 Regardless of the method you choose Flounder Fishing Pawleys Island can loads of fun.
 Fishing from shore , boat or pier come spring I hope to see you out there!